dev-academy-programme/concepts/oo/the-journey.md

   }
   ```

 * The drawbacks of this approach is that a rectangle is created for every square we create.
-For example,
+For example:

   ```js
   function getSquares (size, colors) {